 Prehung vs Slab Doors: A Guide to Understanding What’s Best for Your Home

 When shopping or designing any door you’ll likely be asked this question: do you prefer a slab door or a prehung door?
 Understandably, not everyone knows the difference between the two.
-However, it is important to be able to know exactly what you want because if the wrong door is ordered, it probably won’t fit in it’s space.
-But don’t worry, we are here to help you figure the right fit for your home with our guide on prehung vs slab doors.
+However, it is important to be able to know exactly what you want because if the wrong door is ordered, it probably won’t fit in its space.
+But don’t worry, we’re here to help you figure the right fit for your home with our guide on prehung vs slab doors.

 What is a Slab Door?

 Essentially, a slab door is nothing more than the actual door itself.
 There is no frame or any hinges.
 The purpose of getting a slab door would be to add or replace just the door.
 Meaning, if you have created a door frame or you like the current frame for that space, you can opt for just the slab door.
 While a slab door typically comes with handle preparation, a cutout for the door handle, slab doors may not always come with cutouts for the hardware and hinges that are required for hanging.
 Instead, the homeowner or the door installer must create a cutout and choose the proper hardware for hanging the door.
 Let’s take a look at the pros and cons of slab doors.

 - Since a slab door is basically a blank slate with no frame or hardware, it’s typically a cheaper purchase than the alternative.

 - In a lot of cases, there are more slab door options than prehung options which can give you more room to explore door designs.

 - Since weatherproofing is not a concern with interior doors, installing a slab door inside your home can be much less daunting of a task.

 - Because this type of door lacks hardware and cutouts for said hardware, it falls on the installer of the door to create the perfect fit which may seem intimidating to even the most seasoned DIYer.

 What is a Prehung Door?